UjjwalRana12/agents/README.md

  GOOGLE_SHEETS_API_KEY=AIzaSyBgPvxlbJaHUIWHqYhiJ0jd_spTEMMFEgA
  GROQ_KEY=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

+4)-->Configure Google Sheets API
+-->Enable the Google Sheets API:

+-->Go to the Google Cloud Console.
+Create a project
+Enable the "Google Sheets API" and "Google Drive API."
+Download the Credentials File:

+-->Go to the Credentials section.
+Create a service account key and download the JSON file.
+Rename the file to google.json and place it in the project directory

-4) go to the root directory and run the command streamlit run app.py
+5) go to the root directory and run the command streamlit run app.py